siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/epsilon.rst

 ------

-All the **SiestaBaseWorkChain** inputs are as well inputs of the **EpsilonWorkChain**, therefore the system and DFT specifications (structure, parameters, etc.) are inputted in the WorkChain using the same syntax explained in the **SiestaBaseWorkChain** :ref:`documentation <siesta-base-wc-inputs>`.
+All the **SiestaBaseWorkChain** inputs are as well inputs of the **EpsilonWorkChain**, therefore the system and DFT specifications (structure, parameters, etc.) can be defined as input in the WorkChain using the same syntax explained in the **SiestaBaseWorkChain** :ref:`documentation <siesta-base-wc-inputs>`.
 Here we only impose a mandatory definition of the **optical** input port.